U.S. House tees up first Trump impeachment vote

-WASHINGTON (Reuters) - U.S. lawmakers are scheduled on Thursday to cast their first vote in the impeachment investigation of President Donald Trump as the Democratic-controlled House of Representatives takes up a measure that sets up the next steps in the fast-moving effort.
+WASHINGTON (Reuters) - U.S. lawmakers planned to cast the first vote on Thursday in the impeachment investigation of President Donald Trump as the Democratic-controlled House of Representatives takes up a measure that sets up the next steps in the fast-moving effort.

-The vote will be the first formal test of support for the inquiry.
-Democrats, who control 224 seats in the 435-seat chamber, need a simple majority to approve the resolution.
+The vote will be the first formal test of support for the inquiry launched on Sept.
+24. Democrats, who control 224 seats in the 435-seat chamber, need a simple majority to approve the resolution.

 The measure calls for public hearings and the release of transcripts from closed-door proceedings.
 It also outlines what rights Republican lawmakers and Trump himself would have to participate as the process moves ahead.